ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/bugreport_info.rst.txt

 *********

-Use the "System To Clipboard" button to copy the system information, and paste it into the bug report, now you can paste the system information and think of contacting me on BlenderMarket (If you are a Blendermarket user) https://blendermarket.com/products/extreme-pbr
+Use the "System To Clipboard" button to copy the system information, and paste it into the bug report, now you can paste the system information and think of contacting me on SuperHive (Ex BlenderMarket) (If you are a SuperHive user) https://superhivemarket.com/products/extreme-pbr

 Or you can contact me with mail: **tredistudio@hotmail.com** or **info@extreme-addons.com**